Types of medicaid fraud and penalties

 Contact Us on WhatsApp

-2. Contact the Medicaid Fraud Control Unit: Each state has a Medicaid Fraud Control Unit (MFCU) that investigates fraud.
-You can find your state’s contact information online.
+2. Contact the Medicaid Fraud Control Unit: Each state operates a Medicaid Fraud Control Unit (MFCU) dedicated to investigating allegations of fraud.
+You can easily locate your state’s MFCU contact information online, which typically includes a phone number and email address for reporting concerns.
+When you reach out, be prepared to provide the evidence you’ve gathered to facilitate a thorough investigation.

 Preventing Medicaid Fraud